 Let us define $h$ to coincide with $g_0'$ on $\mathcal{F}^\bot$ and $\rho$ on $\mathcal{F}$.
 By construction, for any $x_i$, $\| g(x_i)-h(x_i)\|<\sqrt{5}\, \varepsilon$ and this finishes the proof.\end{proof}

 \begin{rem} Some Polish groups, like $\mathcal{S}_\infty$, have, moreover, generic elements, that are elements with a comeager conjugacy class.
-There elements are generic elements.
 One can find in \cite[Discussion 5.9]{ben2004generic} that $Isom(\mathcal{H})$ nor the unitary group have generic elements. \end{rem}

 \begin{thm} The Polish group $\Isom(\H)$ has no dense conjugacy class. \end{thm}